-The College complies with the assessment requirements of the qualification awarding organisation Pearson.
-Pearson publishes Course Specifications for each course on its website.
+The College complies with the assessment requirements of the qualification awarding organisations (Falmouth University and Pearson).
 These are summarised in the Colleges Course Handbooks that are given to students following enrolment on a particular course.

 Each course comprises a number of units and each unit is assessed individually, generally by an assignment.
 Assignment briefs are issued by unit tutors at the beginning of the unit delivery.